Spitting spider

 Hunting technique

 Scytodidae catch their prey by spitting a fluid that congeals on contact into a venomous and sticky mass.
 The fluid contains both venom and spider silk in liquid form, though it is produced in venom glands in the chelicerae.
 The venom-laced silk both immobilizes and envenoms prey such as silverfish.
 In high-speed footage the spiders can be observed swaying from side to side as they "spit", catching the prey in a criss-crossed "Z" pattern; it is criss-crossed because each of the chelicerae emits half of the pattern.
-The spider usually strikes from a distance of Template:Convert and the entire attack sequence only lasts 1/700th of a second.[5]
+The spider usually strikes from a distance of Script error: No such module "convert". and the entire attack sequence only lasts 1/700th of a second.[5]
 After making the capture, the spider typically bites the prey with venomous effect, and wraps it in the normal spider fashion with silk from the spinnerets.[6]

 Pre social behaviour